stardog-union/launchpad-docs/README.md

     - On-Prem will always be served at port `8080` from the container.
 Map this port as needed.

+## Getting Help

+Issues are disabled on this repository.
+All support requests and feedback should be routed directly to either your dedicated Customer Success Manager (CSM) or Stardog Support.

 ## Configuration Options

 All available configuration options are listed in the table below: